openneuropet/PET2BIDS/code/python/README.md

 # Python ECAT converter

-This converter takes an ecat file, reads it in with nibabel and then spits out a Nifti w/ a bids compliant json replete with any relevant fields parsed from the ecat headers.
+This converter takes an ecat file, reads it in and then with the help of nibabel spits out a Nifti w/ a BIDS compliant json  replete with any relevant fields parsed from the ecat headers.
 Required fields that cannot be filled from data present in the ecat image are still included in the bids json but as empty string values e.g. `RequiredField: ''`.

 ## Installation and Nifti Generation/Conversion